Youthful Osaka, Barty Stand In Way Of Serenas Path To 24th Slam - UrduPoint

 Youthful Osaka, Barty Stand In Way Of Serena's Path To 24th Slam

-It may be this season or never for Williams, who turns 40 in September and will have to conquer a field bursting with young talent headed by US Open champion Naomi Osaka, defending champion Sofia Kenin and the home favourite, world number one Ash Barty.
+It may be this season or never for Williams, who turns 40 in September and will have to conquer a field bursting with young talent headed by US Open champion Naomi Osaka, home favourite and world number one Ash Barty and defending champion Sofia Kenin.

 The tournament was put back three weeks to allow all players to quarantine for 14 days, but a coronavirus case at a hotel saw all play shelved Thursday in warm-up events with hundreds of players and officials ordered back into isolation for Covid tests.

-Williams says she had benefited from the delays, using them to recover fully from the nagging Achilles injury sustained during her run to the semi-finals at the US Open, which subsequently caused her to withdraw from Roland Garros.
+Williams, who will play second on Rod Laver Arena Monday against Germany's Laura Siegemund, says she has benefited from the delays, using them to recover fully from the nagging Achilles injury sustained during her run to the semi-finals at the US Open, which caused her to withdraw from Roland Garros.

 "I needed time.
-I don't think I would have been here if it was during the regular season," she said this week.
+I don't think I would have been here if it was during the regular season," she said.

+"I definitely was pushing the limits, but I'm here," assuring that a shoulder issue that caused her to pull out of the warm-up Yarra Valley Classic semi-finals would not be a problem.

 She has reached four major finals since, twice at Wimbledon and twice at the US Open, but left empty-handed each time and coronavirus-disrupted 2020 was the first year since 2006 that she failed to reach a Slam final.

-Osaka comes into Melbourne as US Open champion, as she did two years ago before battling past Petra Kvitova in an epic final to lift the Australian Open's Daphne Akhurst Cup.
+Osaka comes into Melbourne as US Open champion, as she did two years ago before battling past Petra Kvitova in one of the greatest Australian Open finals to lift the Daphne Akhurst Cup.

 - Osaka's rise - The Japanese icon last year overtook Williams to become the world's highest paid female athlete, according to Forbes magazine, and arguably the face of the sport after campaigning for diversity and social justice.